Internet Security is a Collective Responsibility1st October 2016

 You might also be interested in:

-We’re excited to let you know that 10Duke Entitlements can be used to support project-based licensing, the licensing of your applications to end customers on a project basis, rather than licensing them per device, per company or per end user.
+We’re excited to let you know that 10Duke Enterprise can be used to support project-based licensing, the licensing of your applications to end customers on a project basis, rather than licensing them per device, per company or per end user.